VladimirKalachikhin/Galadriel-map/README.md

 Tap to <img src="img/mob.svg" alt="MOB button" width="24px"> opens MOB tab and start MOB mode.
 Track logging turned on, positions the MOB markers saved to the server.
 You may add new markers and dragging markers to a new position.
 Tap to marker to select it for stretches the direction line to.
 Tap on indication of MOB position copies it to clipboard.
 MOB information spreading to all connected devices and may edit from any of this.
 To finalize MOB mode tap to the dot left of the "Terminate" button first.

+Also, the AIS Search and Rescue Transmitter (SART) messages AIS-MOB and AIS-EPIRB starts the MOB mode, but without enabling track recording.

 ## Authorisation
 A simple authorization system is designed to divide users into those who have access to all features and those whose possibilities are limited.
 The limitations are that there is no access to the functions that modify the data on the server, except for the MOB mode activation.